Home

 Scott 369-371 (1963)

-February 14 is the Feast of Saints Cyril and Methodius, the two Christian missionaries who were named Co-Patrons of Europe by Pope John Paul II in 1980.
+February 14 is the Feast of Saints Cyril and Methodius, the two Christian missionary brothers who were named Co-Patrons of Europe by Pope John Paul II in 1980.

 In 855 the brothers journeyed to Rome to discuss conflicts with Latin missionaries operating in the same territory.
-The brothers brought with them the relics of Pope St. Clement I (ca. 88-99) who died in the Crimea as a Roman prisoner.
-At that time, Rome had a significant Greek community.
-While in Rome, St. Cyril died and he was buried at the Basilica of St. Clement.
-St. Methodius continued his missionary work until his death in 885.
-The monks are revered for their work by both the Roman Catholic Church and the Eastern Orthodox Churches and, in 1980, Pope John Paul II named them co-patrons of Europe, along with St. Benedict.
+The brothers brought with them the relics of Pope Saint Clement I (ca. 88-99) who died in the Crimea as a Roman prisoner.
+The 600 lire stamp from the set below commemorating the 1100th anniversary of the death of Saint Methodius depicts the two brothers carrying the body of Pope Saint Clement I to Rome, still having an anchor attached to his neck as a symbol of martyrdom.
+In 869, while in Rome, Cyril died and was buried at the Basilica of Saint Clement.
+Methodius continued his missionary work until his death in 885.
+The monks are revered for their work by both the Roman Catholic Church and the Eastern Orthodox Churches.
+It is fitting that in 1980, Pope John Paul II, the first Slavic pope, named them co-patrons of Europe (along with St. Benedict).

 Saints Methodius: 11th Centenary Of Death